moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab.md

 python3 myscript.py
 ```

-### Using a venv in Jupyter
+### Using a virtual environment in Jupyter

-Jupyter won't use your venv, and the packages installed into it, unless you do the following set-up:

-1. In the terminal, activate your venv:
+It is advisable to use a different virtual environment (venv) for each project you do in Python.
+There is a little bit of set up to get Jupyter working with a venv.
+Follow the instructions below to get started:

+0. If you haven't yet created a virtual environment for your project, in terminal run:

     ```bash
     cd myproject
+    python3 -m venv venv
+    ```

+1. In the terminal, inside your project directory, activate your venv:

+    ```bash
     source venv/bin/activate
     ```

 2. Install the module ipykernel within this venv (for creating/managing kernels for ipython which is what Jupyter sits on top of):

     ```bash
-    pip3 install ipykernel
+    pip install ipykernel
     ```

 3. Create a Jupyter kernel which is configured to use your venv.
 (Change the display name to match your project name):

     ```bash
-    python3 -m ipykernel install --user --name="venvname" --display-name="My project (Python3)"
+    python3 -m ipykernel install --user --name="venv" --display-name="My project (Python3)"
     ```

 4. In Jupyter, open your notebook and then select this new kernel by its pretty name in the top right hand corner.
 It might take a little time/refreshes for it to show up.